 The current approach has allowed for the allocation of land for housing in Brampton and Longtown, and makes provision for additional housing in these settlements on unallocated sites.
-In addition, the 20 Local Service Centres (LSCs) listed in Policy H1 are recognised as being capable of accommodating small scale development subject to meeting certain criteria.
-Local Service Centres were defined as having a certain level of local services including a school, shop, pub and village hall etc.
+In addition, the 20 Local Service Centres (LSCs) listed in Policy H1 of the Carlisle District Local Plan are recognised as being capable of accommodating small scale development subject to meeting certain criteria.
+Local Service Centres were defined as having a certain level of local services including a school, shop, pub and village hall.